 This course is designed for students who will be doing civil litigation.
 The course provides a “real world” overview of how pretrial civil litigation is conducted and explores how lawyers strategically use each step in the pretrial litigation process to advance their clients’ interests.
-The course also provides students with skills-based training in case analysis, depositions, motion practice and negotiation.
+The course also provides students with skills-based training in case analysis, interviewing and counseling, motion practice and depositions.
 These skills are taught through a combination of lectures, discussions, demonstrations, and simulated role-playing exercises.
 Simulations are videotaped and critiqued by the instructor.

 This course will be graded on a P/U/NC basis.
-Students who have taken (or plan on taking) Law 702 (Depositions and Discovery in Complex Litigation) should contact Professor Babbe before enrolling in this class due to overlap in class content.
+Students who have taken (or plan on taking) Law 702 (Depositions and Discovery in Complex Litigation) should contact Professor Babbe or Professor Light before enrolling in this class due to overlap in class content.